How Many Different Question Types Does ProProfs Support?

 Tip* This is a great question type to test the reading ability of your learners, so use them to test your learners’ reading skills.

-Here’s how a Record Video Question appears in a quiz:
+Here’s how a "Record Audio/Video" question appears in a quiz:

 The order list question type lets quiz takers drag and drop answer options to form the correct order.
 It is useful to test the analytical skills and understanding levels of learners.

 Here's what an order list question will look like: